sara-nl/GlobusOnline-python/GO_interactive_python.md

 * Globus account
 * and the one you set everytime you create a proxy

-You can either go to the web interface of globus and activate the grid and archive endpoint with your proxy and then proceed with transferring data by means of the python API.
+You can either go to the web interface of globus and activate the grid and archive endpoints with your proxy and then proceed with transferring data by means of the python API.
 Or you could use the python API to activate these endpoints.

 ```
 >>> api.endpoint_autoactivate("surfsara#dCache_gridftp")
 ```

-This will return a triple with this information:
+This will return a triple containing this information:
 ```
 (200, 'OK', {u'code': u'AutoActivated.CachedCredential', u'resource': u'/endpoint/surfsara%23dCache_gridftp/autoactivate', u'DATA_TYPE': u'activation_result', u'expires_in': 42553, u'length': 0, u'endpoint': u'surfsara#dCache_gridftp', u'request_id': u'vdG4gZnI2', u'expire_time': u'2016-09-21 18:16:42+00:00', u'message': u'Endpoint activated successfully using cached credential', u'DATA': [], u'oauth_server': None, u'subject': u'/DC=org/DC=terena/DC=tcs/C=NL/O=SURFsara B.V./CN=Christine Staiger christine.staiger@surfsara.nl/CN=proxy/CN=proxy/CN=proxy'})
 ```
 To be sure that the endpoint is activated you should always check the *code*.
-Try to activate an endpoint you do not have access to and comapre the output with the output above.
+Try to activate an endpoint you do not have access to and compare the output with the output above.

 ```
 >>> api.endpoint_autoactivate("cineca#PICO")
 ```

-Note, that you need the **legacy name** of an endpoint to activate it, this name might be different from the **display name**.

 **Exercise** Inspect the help of this function and activate an endpoint only if the existing activation expires in 1h or less.

 **Exercise** Activate your personal endpoint.
+Note, that you need the **legacy name** of an endpoint to activate it, this name might be different from the **display name**.
 Store the **legacy names** of your activated endopints in two pyton variables *source* and *destination*.
 We will use these two variables in the next section to actually transfer data.

 ## Transfer between a user interface or laptop to a gridFTP server